Bira/octopus-carnival/_drafts/wir-mm-4e-lycanthrope.md

 murderers on the full moon is a classic... but that's not what we get here at all.
-These lycanthropes are just another sapient species, and while there's nothing preventing some individuals from turning to evil, there's nothing compelling them to do so anyway.
-The stat blocks given here are all Evil, but then again so would be the ones for human cultists of Orcus or the like.
+These lycanthropes are just another sapient species, and while there's nothing preventing some individuals from turning to evil, there's nothing compelling them to do so anyway (despite all the stat blocks we're given being Evil).

 This makes the Monster Vault's more aggressive stance feel like vile bigotry to me.
 If you take it at face value you can say the Church of the Silver Flame was